| |

 conventional estrogen treatments.

-that black cohosh can lower cholesterol and strengthen bone, as estrogen
+indicates that black cohosh can lower cholesterol and strengthen bone, as

-in an immensely popular patent medicine, Lydia E. Pinkham's Vegetable
+ingredient in an immensely popular patent medicine, Lydia E. Pinkham's

-Compound.
-Black cohosh has been used for menopausal symptoms in recent
+Vegetable Compound.
+Black cohosh has been used for menopausal symptoms in

 roots.
 The main ingredients are triterpene glycosides, especially actein,